brunetton/redminetimesync/README.md

 ------------

 1. Clone the repository

-2. Edit **redminetimesync.config**: it's an INI-like file that needs two parameters:
+2. Copy `redminetimesync.config.tpl` to `redminetimesync.config` : it's an INI-like file that needs two parameters:

  - url: your Redmine public url
  - key: your Redmine API key